-The difference between participants' entries and AQC identifications was generally well distributed with all participants identifying at least one species incorrectly and no participants correctly identifying all genera.
-The overall scores and number of incorrect identifications ranged from one to ten which is much lower than in the previous year.
-A pass rate of 80% (which equates to a total score no lower than 32) is suggested as an indicator of good performance, which may be used by competent monitoring authorities for internal monitoring of performance, two participants failed to achieve this pass rate scoring 75% and 77.5% (Table 1).
+The difference between participants' entries and AQC identifications was well distributed across the participants with one participant identifying all species correctly.
+The overall scores and number of incorrect identifications ranged from zero to eleven which is much lower than in the previous year.
+A pass rate of 80% (which equates to a total score no lower than 32) is suggested as an indicator of good performance, but above 70% is still considered acceptable.
+These levels may be used by competent monitoring authorities for internal monitoring of performance.
+All participants managed to identify the species to a level considered acceptable (Table 1).